 - Locate the newly installed plugin(s) in the list and enable them if necessary by checking the corresponding box.

-sudo apt update && sudo apt upgrade deadbeef
+sudo apt update && sudo apt install --only-upgrade deadbeef

-Notably, this command ensures only DeaDBeeF is upgraded to the latest version available in the PPA repository without affecting other packages.
+This command refreshes package lists and upgrades only DeaDBeeF to the latest version available in the PPA without touching unrelated packages.

 Step 2: Update All System Packages